 This college has great value for students in North Carolina.
 Graduates of this school generally don't have issues repaying their student loans; only 3.0% defaulted.
 Check out every one of North Carolina State University at Raleigh's rankings to learn more.

 Virginia Tech is a great option for students pursuing an Agricultural Production degree.
 The setting in a significant city is tremendous for scholars looking for enough chances for networking, experience, and life.

 Virginia Polytechnic Institute and State University attracts the best of the best, and the average SAT score of applicants is typically around 1,210.
 Virginia Tech's women's soccer team is a giant you are sure to enjoy experiencing.
 Find out about what campus life at Virginia Tech is really like by watching a few campus videos.

 University of Massachusetts Amherst is a wonderful decision for students pursuing an Agricultural Production degree.
 The location of Amherst, Massachusetts, is satisfactory for students who opt for a quieter, suburban spot.

 The longer it takes to complete their degree the more debt students take on.
 With the diverse population at UMass Amherst, you should have numerous chances to learn from students from all cultures.
 Want to know more details on University of Massachusetts Amherst's campus?
 Go on a virtual tour.

 Washington State University is a great option for students pursuing an Agricultural Production degree.
 Pullman, Washington allows a whimsical small-town setting for students to study in.

 It is hard to find a better school than University of New Hampshire - Main Campus if you want to study Agricultural Production.
-The neighborhood of Durham, New Hampshire, is decent for scholars who like a quieter, suburban spot.
+Located in Durham, New Hampshire, U of NH provides a dependable, suburban experience for scholars.